yonkahlon/Zenject/README.md

 }
 ```

 This still has the drawback that it is called in the middle of object graph construction, but can be useful in many cases.
 In particular, if you are using property injection (which isn't generally recommended but necessary in some cases) then you will not have your dependencies in the constructor, and therefore you will need to define a [PostInject] method in this case.
+Another case where field-injection and PostInject injection is useful is when you have circular dependencies, which don't make sense for constructor injection

 You will also want to use [PostInject] for MonoBehaviours, since MonoBehaviours cannot have constructors.
 You may also include injected parameters in any [PostInject] method in the same way you would for constructors.
 For example: